 I’ve asked this question for ten years so it no longer comes as a surprise to me when the answer is shaky at best, completely unknown at worst.

-Identifying, understanding and fully shaping your Brand Soulmate™ profiles is the first, and some may say the most critical, step in creating a fruitful, effective digital marketing presence.
+Identifying, understanding and fully shaping your Brand Companion™ profiles is the first, and some may say the most critical, step in creating a fruitful, effective digital marketing presence.

-What you need to know about your Brand Soulmates™ to find that perfect image
+What you need to know about your Brand Companions™ to find that perfect image

 - Are there specific characteristics that define your audience (i.e. gender, age, ethnicity, geographic location,

-- What is the primary goal you are helping your Brand Soulmates™ achieve?
+- What is the primary goal you are helping your Brand Companions™ achieve?
 Or a specific desire/want you’re helping them meet?

-- What emotion(s) does your brand evoke for your Brand Soulmates™?
+- What emotion(s) does your brand evoke for your Brand Companions™?

 The images you select on your website should appropriately portray these characteristics and evoke these emotions.
 For example, if your primary demographic is new moms and your brand promise is to help them achieve balance and successfully transition into their new role while instilling a sense of confidence, calm and happiness than your images shouldn’t feature old men and an aggressive color scheme.